Department of Mechanical Engineering

 During their senior year, students complete a capstone course in engineering design.
 In this course, students work on teams to develop prototype hardware for new products.
 These projects expose students to the design process, from concept to product, and emphasize effective communication and presentations skills.
 Past design projects include:

-- begin taking elective courses during their junior year
+- begin taking elective courses during their sophomore year

 - specialize in a particular area of mechanical engineering